MEXICO SOLO TRAVEL GUIDE

 Always consult your government’s Mexico travel advisory for your Mexico travel destination in the beginning travel planning phase and up to your departure date.

 Buy Mexico travel insurance and international medical insurance for your Mexico solo travel to protect yourself and cover for emergencies.

 Yes, there may be some dangerous areas around the U.S.-Mexican border, and petty and violent crimes, including kidnapping, exist in the Mexico during the day and in tourist areas.
 However, this should not deter you from visiting Mexico.

 As always, be smart and take precautions while traveling.
-Consult local and U.S.-based advisory boards in advance, if need be, but also do some research and link up with other tourists who have recently visited Mexico – they will offer great insights and advise!
-A lot of the “Mexico is violent” hype is mostly just that – hype.
+Try to link up with other tourists who have recently visited your Mexico destination.
+These will offer great insights and advise.
+A lot of the “Mexico is violent” hype is mostly just that: hype.
 Remember, millions of people visit Mexico yearly and Mexico would like to see those tourist dollars keep coming back, especially in the high-tourist areas like the Mexican Riveria.
 I was in Mexico City in 2022 solo and never felt unsafe.

 My number one rule for Mexico would be to not keep your ID or cash in your pocket or made easily visible.
-Beyond that, my standard tips for female and solo travelers (or any traveler for that matter) are:
+Beyond that, my standard tips for solo and female solo travelers (or any traveler for that matter) are: